andrewcgaitskell/vpnpi/ReadMe.md

 The answers should be the defaults throughout.

 # Setting up

 # Copy the file from the pi to the host

 scp pi@192.168.1.999:/home/vpnpi/ovpns/vpn.ovpn .

 ## parallel running on port 1195

+fix internal ip address of pi

+login to your router and port forward your chosen port.

+Install openvpn using the script above.

 To point openvpn to a different port two changes need to be made.